MKLab-ITI/hugomklab/content/results/spanish-passage-retrieval-dataset.md

 </p>
 <p><b>Provided files</b></p>
 <p>
-The needed files for using the created dataset can be downloaded from here().
+The needed files for using the created dataset can be downloaded from here.
 After unpacking the compressed file ("dataset.zip") a single directory will be generated containing the following files:
 <br/>
 1. A JSON file describing the topics.<br/>
 2. A JSON file describing the documents. <br/>